Vietnam.vn - Nền tảng quảng bá Việt Nam

 From the very first day, I always kept in mind: no matter what position I am in, I must do my best in the assigned work.
 I constantly learn, observe, and improve.
 Perhaps that is why I gradually gained the trust of my superiors and was assigned new tasks such as training staff and translating documents.

-I will always remember a respected guest who once told me on the golf course: “Never give up studying”.
-That saying has become a great source of inspiration for me to continue my studies.
+I always remember a respected guest who once told me on the golf course: “Never give up studying”.
+That saying has become a great inspiration for me to continue my studies.
 Besides working on the golf course, I also arrange time to study golf rules, tournament organization, operations management and foreign languages.
 I also learn from my colleagues, from my seniors, from every stumble on the journey I have gone through.

 Over the past 20 years, I have held many different positions before becoming a golf course operator.
-But I do not have any ambition to reach any height, I just always strive to do my best in any position, bring joy to customers and support colleagues as much as possible.
+But I do not have any ambition to reach any height, I just always strive to do my best in any position, bring joy to customers and support my colleagues as much as possible.

 thanh-thuan-box-7920.jpg